apk/c-utils/README.md

   terminate, and also waits for other children, and passes `SIGINT` and `SIGTERM` on to the subprocess (and only to that pid).
 Useful as a docker root process in case of zombies.
+  Each process thus reaped is logged on stderr, with its pid, its exit code if nonzero, and the killing signal if applicable.

 Options are processed in order they are given.